h4med/ESP32-ModubsServer-FREERTOS/README.md

 # Modbus Server
-The ESP32 is Modbus-Server wich measures Temperature and AC Current via two sensors.
+The ESP32 is a Modbus-Server which measures Temperature and AC Current via two sensors.

 ## TO DO
+missing...
-- adding Schematic
+- Adding Schematic
-- How to conmfigure
+- How to configure